List of FIA Formula 3 Championship race winners

 FIA Formula 3 Championship, is the support series of the FIA Formula One World Championship.
 The FIA Formula 3 Championship season consists of a series of races, divided to Feature (long distance) and Sprint (short races).
 Each winner is presented with a trophy and the results of each race are combined to determine two annual Championships, one for drivers and one for teams.

-The first Formula 3 race winner was Robert Shwartzman in the 2019 Barcelona Feature race, and the most recent driver to score his first Formula 3 race win was Roman Bilinski in the 2025 Monza Sprint race.
+The first Formula 3 race winner was Robert Shwartzman in the 2019 Barcelona Feature race, and the most recent driver to score his first Formula 3 race win was Tuukka Taponen in the 2026 Madrid Feature Race 2.